-However, to our best knowledge, no studies have been performed to measure the numerator of the adiabatic condition \eqref{eq:adiabatic_criterion}, the size of the transition matrix element of the time derivative of the Hamiltonian.
+However, to our knowledge, no studies have been conducted to measure the numerator of the adiabatic condition \eqref{eq:adiabatic_criterion}, \textit{i.e.}, the size of the transition matrix element of the time derivative of the Hamiltonian.

-In this paper, we propose a method to simultaneously measure the adiabatic condition's numerator and denominator.
-The key idea is to use oscillating field in the middle of quantum annealing, which induces a Rabi oscillation between the ground and excited state.
-By performing Fourier transformation of a time domain signal, we obtain a power spectrum and extract information from the obtained data.
-From these processes, we can estimate the values of the numerator and denominator of the adiabatic condition.
+In this paper, we propose a method for simultaneously measuring the numerator and denominator of Eq.~\eqref{eq:adiabatic_criterion}.
+This method involves utilizing an oscillating field during quantum annealing to induce a Rabi oscillation between the ground and excited states.
+By performing Fourier transformation on a time domain signal, we obtain a power spectrum and extract relevant information from the data.
+These steps enable us to evaluate the values of the numerator and denominator of the adiabatic condition~\eqref{eq:adiabatic_criterion}.